ccatto/chriscattodotcom/README.md

 * using zod for validation library;
 * using googleapis for google APIs & dynamically generate access token;
 * @logtail/next for https://betterstack.com/docs/logs/javascript/nextjs/
+* Using @sendgrid/mail to send email after issue with nodemailer on aws

 Needed to update tsconfig.json to add `"noImplicitAny": false,` to resolve the react-syntax-highlighter type error.